aicroe/sacnn/README.md

 ]
 ```

-Suppose the configuration is saved in file called `hyperparams_list.json`, the next sentence should do the work.
+Suppose the configuration is saved in file called `hyperparams_list.json`, the next sentence should do the job.

 ```bash
 $ sacnn_train < hyperparams_list.json
 ```

-It will read the previously saved data at **~/.sacnn/\<data|data_reduced\>** in order to train the models according to each configuration.
+It will read the previously saved data at **~/.sacnn/\<data|data_reduced\>** in order to train the models, according to each configuration.
 The trained models will be saved at **~/.sacnn/\<arch-name\>**.

-If you wish to save the logs, you may want to try this sentence instead.
+If you wish to save the logs, you may want to run this sentence instead.

 ```bash
 $ sacnn_train < hyperparams_list.json > train-$(date +%Y%m%d%H%M).log